UnbihexiumFan/note-player/README.md

 	Changes the page on the screen; if the amount of notes in your track is greater than 54, move to the next/previous set of 54 notes.

+b- toggle bars

+	Basically toggles whether or not to show bars.

 I definitely didn't partially copy this from another one of my repos...